CSCC012023/final-project-s23-agile-avengers/doc/sprint2/sprint-01-review.md

 ### Decisions that did not turn out as well as we hoped

-- Last min
+- Last minute changes: A bunch of commits happened at the last moment which indicates poor estimation of individual members' work.
+- Lack of documentation depth for testing: Need more robust postman testing for created endpoints.
+- UI Responsiveness: Need to improve on the overall UI experience and responsiveness.

 ### Planned changes

-- Add a conventional commit linting tool so that team members can focus on actual review while commiting their code.
-- Add a reminder in the PR template for the squash merge so that team members will most likely follow the guidelines.
+- Find a convention for WebDev along with Error Messages in Backend
+- Improve SubDocument Querying

 ## Product - Review

-### Goals and/or tasks that were met/completed:
+### Goals and/or tasks that were met/completed

-- Created the UI for the application.
-- Conducted in-depth competitor analysis and user persona analysis.
-- Set-up the project, repositories, and integrations across Atlassian and GitHub.
-- Created a team agreement and a team information document.
-- Created a consistent zoom link and schedule to meet.
-- Created the entire product backlog in JIRA and refined the tickets.
+- Implemented the Dashboard, all courses, units, and

-### Goals and/or tasks that were planned but not met/completed:
+### Goals and/or tasks that were planned but not met/completed

 - All planned tasks were completed.